Mishka1012/Todoey-iOS13/README.md

 # Todoey ✓

-## Our Goal

-The objective of this tutorial is to understand how to save data in iOS.
-We'll look at various choices and learn to use UserDefaults, Core Data and Realm.
+App Brewery bootcamp project for me to learn to use UserDefaults, Core Data and Realm in swift 5.

 >This is a companion project to The App Brewery's Complete iOS Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)